-El Dia de los Muertos (Day of the Day) is mainly identified as a Mexican tradition due to its Aztec beginnings, merging with Catholics’ observance of All Saints Day (November 1) and All Souls Day (November 2), but it’s normal to see a Dia de los Muertos altar or two throughout the Latino culture.
+El Dia de los Muertos (Day of the Day) is mainly identified as a Mexican tradition due to its Aztec beginnings, which merged Catholics’ observance of All Saints Day (November 1) and All Souls Day (November 2).
+But it’s normal to see a Dia de los Muertos altar or two throughout the Latino culture.
 But why is something so morbid as dealing with muertos (the dead) something to be celebrated?
-Simple, this two-day celebration allows families to welcome back their departed loved ones, not in sorrow, but in a celebration of their life.
+It’s simple.
+This two-day celebration allows families to welcome back their dearly departed, not in sorrow, but in a celebration of their life.

 Step One: Designate a spot for it.